 Hello, I’m Marc

-Defender, Engineer, and Policy Advocate based in the Washington, D.C.-area — I evaluate, litigate, and advocate for science, technologies, and policies to uphold, not undermine, justice.
+Defender, Engineer, and Policy Advocate based in the Washington, D.C.-area — I litigate, evaluate, and advocate for science, technologies, and policies to uphold justice.

 Check out my CV or my LinkedIn.
 If any of this resonates with you, let’s get in touch.